Post-traumatic embitterment disorder: Symptoms and diagnostic criteria

-Diagnosis
+Additional criteria proposed in different sources include: a querulous persistence in the fight for justice; recurrent thoughts of aggression, revenge, and murder-suicide directed toward the stressor; clinically significant distress or impairment in social, occupational, or other important areas of functioning, as well as subjective well-being; a duration of at least six months.

+PTED tends to become chronic, as affected individuals may become caught in a vicious cycle of mutually reinforcing negative emotions and thoughts, which can turn into a self-destructive downward spiral.
+The disorder is rarely overcome without psychotherapeutic intervention.
+Without timely and appropriate treatment, there is a substantially increased risk that fantasies of revenge will be acted upon, potentially leading to serious crimes.

+Diagnostic tools

 BEI

 The Berner Embitterment-Inventory (BEI) (Znoj, 2008; 2011) measures emotional embitterment, performance-related embitterment, pessimism/hopelessness, and misanthropy/aggression.

 PTED scale

 The PTED scale is a 19 item self-rating questionnaire and can be used to identify reactive embitterment and assess the severity of PTED.
 Answers are given on a five-point Likert scale.
 An average score of 2.5 identifies with a clinically relevant degree of embitterment response, though it does not officially confirm a diagnosis.
 Higher values are only indications of critical embitterment.
 The diagnosis of PTED is only possible through a detailed clinical assessment or standardized diagnostic interview.

 Standardized diagnostic interview

 The standardized diagnostic interview of PTED asks for core criteria of PTED.
 In the diagnostic interview, it must be clarified what the patient means when they describe their experiences and feelings.